saturnlighting/literature-review/README.md

 travel and enlightenment.
 Cerin et al. (2017) examined literature on the relationship between physical environment and active travel in general;
-Cozens et al. (2003) papers on the association between street lighting and crime or fear of crime; Boyce (2019) wrote a review on the benefits of light at night; and S. Fotios and Castleton (2017) a review of suggested actions to enable cycling lighting to contribute to the safety of cyclists in the UK.
+Cozens et al. (2003) papers on the association between street lighting and crime or fear of crime; Peter R. Boyce (2019) wrote a review on the benefits of light at night; and S. Fotios and Castleton (2017) a review of suggested actions to enable cycling lighting to contribute to the safety of cyclists in the UK.
 However, to the best of our knowledge, no academic paper has reviewed the international literature available on the relationship between active travel and road lighting specifically.